NiklasKiuru/Functional-Animation/README.md

 that handles transforms directly via Unitys `TransformAccesArray`.

 ### Controlling tweens
-Once the `EF.Create()` has been called it returns a process handle which is recommended to cache locally for possible future use.
+Once the `EF.Create()` has been called it returns a process handle which is recommended to cache locally for possible future use and to avoid creating garbage.
 With this handle you can access some process data, set event callbacks or control the process itself.
 The following example creates a process with a looping linear interpolation that sets the current position of the object between its current position and `_myVec`.
 If the process pauses it checks if the current X coordinate is not 0 and disables the gameObject.
 Finally everytime the process is resumed the object is enabled and the process is set to start from Pause state.